Dorothy Round: Playing and coaching in North America

 In July 1940, Round went to Canada with her two-year-old son Ian, and while there, she became a professional tennis coach.
 She also took part in competitions, exhibition matches and raised money for charity in Canada and the USA as well as promote the sale of War Bonds in the U.S.

-In August 1940, Round won both the singles and doubles (partnered with Mrs Ross Harrington) in the Eastern Canada Championships held at Halifax, Novia Scotia.
+In August 1940, Round won both the singles and doubles (partnered with Mrs Ross Harrington) in the Eastern Canada Championships held at Halifax, Nova Scotia.

 Round turned professional in 1941 when she accepted a summer coaching position at the Seigniory Tennis Club in Canada.
 On 19 November of the same year, Round appeared in an exhibition match with Mary Hardwick in Durham, North Carolina.

 In February 1942, Round was living on the campus of Lake Erie College, where she was coaching tennis players.
 She took over the coaching post from Mary Browne.

 In June 1942, Round appeared with Mary Hardwick, Bobby Riggs and Wayne Sabin in a tennis exhibition held at the Edgemoor Club, Washington D.C.
 The event was to raise money for the British and American Ambulance Corps.
 At the event, Round was introduced to Dwight Davis, founder of the Davis Cup.